jecovier/light-modal-vue/README.md

 - close on outside click
 - slot support
 - some animations
+- support Bootstrap, but it works without Bootstrap too!

 ## ✔ Getting started
 Please refer to [Official Documentation](https://bootstrap-vue.github.io) for setup guide, examples and documentation.